no10ds/rapid/api/docs/guides/usage/schema_creation.md

 - The domain and dataset names will be taken from the url, but can be changed manually afterwards.
 - It will not set any [partition columns](#partitions-), ensure you add them after the schema has been generated.
 - It might not infer the `date` type and its format, ensure you add this information if required.
-- It might infer `Float64` instead of `Int64` due to the way pandas works.
+- It might infer `double` instead of `integer` due to the way pandas works.
 - Numbers that are formatted with comma separators should be wrapped in double quotation marks if you wish to retain the commas.
-If not, remove the commas, and they will be inferred as `Int64` or `Float64`.
+If not, remove the commas, and they will be inferred as `integer` or `double`.
 - Text that contains commas should be wrapped in double quotation marks.

 If we try to get a dataset generated from a csv file `(my_file.csv)` with the following values: